MINIMUM AGE : 17

 Volunteers complete their own Learning and Development Plan which helps to identify goals and personal skills they would like to develop, and these areas of development are followed up throughout their time away.

 All volunteers sign our Code of Conduct to ensure that our expectations of each volunteer are agreed and clear from the outset.

 When you're overseas:

-- Our Country Managers in Poland and the UK will oversee the program and you will be supported by a Lattitude Team Leader as well as Project Leaders at each individual projects.
+Our Country Managers in Poland and the UK will oversee the program and you will be supported by a Project Leader at each individual project.
 As this is a team program, the aim is that there will be a lot of peer support, so that volunteers will work together, travel together and support each other throughout

 When you're back:

-The Program starts and finishes in Poland, overseen by our Country Manager in Poland.
+The Program starts in Poland, finishes in Spain, and is overseen by our Country Manager in Poland.

 The program should start in March and finish in July.
 This may change or a second group may also depart later in the year depending on the numbers signing up for the project.

 With travel weeks built into the program, you have plenty of opportunities to explore more of Europe on your own or with your placement team.
 Nearby countries such as Czech Republic, Hungary, Spain, Netherlands, Italy are at your fingertips by bus and rail!
-Your Team Leader will be on hand to help you with any travel arrangements you might want to make, or suggest a new adventure!
+Lattitude is on hand to help you with any travel arrangements you might want to make, or suggest a new adventure!
 You can really see a lot in the time provided!

 you might also like: